mariumtapal/sds235-dc5/README.md

 -   Elisabeth Nesmith
 -   Lauren Low

-There are three main components to our analysis:
+There are two main components to our analysis:

 -   the **final report** with all the visualizations and thought process
-    explained: `final_report.Rmd`
+    explained: `final_report.Rmd/.html`
 -   a folder with individual code files for all the group members:
     `code\...`